fukugit/fake-api-server/README.md

 * [JSON server](https://github.com/typicode/json-server) - Running server and response JSON data like Rest API, that library is in npm.

 ## Usage
-After running this project on your local, you can send a request to the below end-points with HTTP request method of GET/POST/PUT.
+After running this project on your local, you can send a request to the below endpoints with HTTP request method of GET/POST/PUT.
 It is possible to store your request into the DB after you request some data with POST/PUT.

 |  Request Method  |  Request URI  |  Request Content  |  Rsponse Status |